mogzol/react-angularjs-adapter/README.md

     </div>`,
 };

+// Convert angularComponent to React so it can be rendered as a child of the provider const ReactAngularComponent = angular2react("angularComponent", angularComponent, $injector);

-// Set up and bootstrap angular angular
+// Set up and bootstrap angular, and make injector available to angular2react angular
   .module("example-app", [])
   .component("angularComponent", angularComponent)
   .component("angularReactConsumer", angularReactConsumer);

 const $injector = angular.bootstrap(document.documentElement, ["example-app"]);

-// Convert angularComponent to React so it can be rendered as a child of the provider const ReactAngularComponent = angular2react("angularComponent", angularComponent, $injector);
+setDefaultInjector($injector);

 // Render everything
 createRoot(document.getElementById("root")!).render(